Harrison family of Virginia: Danville's "Pass-It-On Club" and the tobacco men

 Harrison promised the men future arrangements for travel to church, and registered them as the first members of the official "Pass It On Club."
-The club succeeded not only with church attendance, but also placed hundreds of books and magazines in Danville’s hotels, and as well helped travelers fallen ill and stranded in Danville.
+The club succeeded not only with church attendance, but also placed hundreds of books and magazines in Danville's hotels, and as well helped travelers fallen ill and stranded in Danville.
 After seven years, in the midst of the Roaring Twenties, based on her roll of club members, The American Magazine declared in a 1927 headline that, "Sarah Harrison Has Taken 4000 Traveling Men to Church".

 Sarah had three younger brothers, all of Richmond, Virginia, who were leaders in the tobacco industry in the mid-20th century.
-Robert C. Harrison (1881–1959) was chairman and CEO of the British American Tobacco Co., Fred N. Harrison (1887–1972) was likewise the head of Universal Leaf Inc., and Joseph H. Harrison (1879–1942) was with American Tobacco Company.
-Another younger brother, James D. Harrison (1889–1972), was the leader of the First National Bank of Baltimore.
-Sarah’s older brother, Isaac Carrington Harrison (1870–1949), was a physician in Danville, and served as chairman of the Virginia Board of Medicine.
+Robert C. Harrison (1881–1959) was chairman and CEO of the British American Tobacco Co., Fred N. Harrison (1887–1972) was likewise the head of Universal Leaf Inc., and Joseph H. Harrison (1879–1942) was with the American Tobacco Company.
+The latter’s grandson Joseph (1957–2024) was a published poet in Baltimore, MD.
+Another younger brother of Sarah, James D. Harrison (1889–1972), was the leader of the First National Bank of Baltimore.
+Sarah's older brother, Isaac Carrington Harrison (1870–1949), was a physician in Danville, and served as chairman of the Virginia Board of Medical Examiners.

 Harrisons in the Shenandoah Valley

-The Harrisons who settled in the Shenandoah Valley in the 1730s came from New England and most likely had common ancestry with the James River family; they probably descended from Benjamin Harrison I's brother Thomas (1619–1682).
+The Harrisons who settled in the Shenandoah Valley in the 1730s came from New England and likely had common ancestry with the James River family, considered to have descended from Thomas Harrison (1619–1682).
 He led a parish at Elizabeth River at age 21, and was appointed by Governor William Berkeley as an acting chaplain of the Jamestown Colony.